dioscuri-tda/Phylogenetic-models-and-invariants-of-graphs/README.md

 # Phylogenetic models and invariants of graphs
+ This repository looks at the "grammodels" type of representations for phylogenetic trees and network as well as for general metric spaces.

- This repository provides the code for the publication "Combinatorial topological models for phylogenetics and the mergegram invariant", where the theoretical and algorithmical groundwork is made for these implementations.
+ The starting point is the publication "Combinatorial topological models for phylogenetics and the mergegram invariant", where the theoretical and algorithmical groundwork is made for these implementations.
+The associated repository with the codebase for that publication can be found [here](https://github.com/janfsenge/Combinatorial-Models-for-Phylogenetics).

 The main parts are the three models Treegram, Cliquegram, Facegram (in ascending generality), which provide different methods.
 The three models have different representations, once as lattices, once via distance matrices, once as directed acyclic graphs, all with their respective properties and restrictions.